 37. Canva

 Canva is a brilliant tool for designing custom images.
-With this tool, you can begin with their design template and tailor it to suit your company branding.
-You can also use your company images in the unique design.
+You can customize templates and tailor them to suit your company branding.
+You can also use your company images to create unique designs.

 38. Headline Analyzer

 Headline Analyzer scores your headline quality and rates its ability to earn shares and increase traffic.
-If your headline is catchy and relates to users, then your outreach message is more likely to receive attention.
+If your headline is catchy and relates to users, your outreach message can capture the desired attention.

-Pricing: Starts at $40 per month with a free trial
+Pricing: Starts at $4/month with a free option

 39. Prezly

-This software helps you to get better coverage, build stronger relationships, and influencer engagements.
-With Prezly, you can add all of your digital materials to the story as you create it.
+This software helps you to get better coverage, and build stronger relationships and influencer engagements.
+With Prezly, you can add your digital materials to the story as you create it.
 Moreover, Prezly continually provides updates as the productions run.

 40. MyMediaRoom

-Responsesource is an easy-to-use platform that connects you to journalists, enabling them to give your news the necessary coverage easily and fast.
+Responsesource is an easy-to-use platform that connects you to journalists, enabling them to give your news the necessary coverage easily.

 42. HubSpot